Controlled Foreign Companies: How the corporate tax regime works for CFCs: Clearances: Where to send applications

 If it is not possible to send applications for clearance electronically, applications should be sent to the following address:

-The clearances will be reviewed by members of the CFC clearances team within Business International, CTIS.
+The clearances will be reviewed by members of the CFC clearances team within Business Assets & International.
 The review will aim to be dealt with within the normal HMRC turnaround time of 28 working days but, if further information is required in order to fully consider the application, then a fresh turnaround time of up to 28 days will apply from the time the further information is provided.

-The response to the clearance application will be sent electronically via the CRM.
+The response to the clearance application will be sent electronically via the CCM.
 This ensures they are aware of what has and hasn’t been agreed.
-The CRM will provide a hard copy if required.
+The CCM will provide a hard copy if required.